Skip to section

 But compared to other portable standing desks, you’ll see that the Desky’s price is consistent with its value.

-There aren’t many standing desks with an 80cm width that are backed by a 10-year warranty and have dual motors.
+There aren’t many standing desks with an 80cm width that come with a 10-year warranty and dual motors.

 It’s available in four sizes (80 x 50cm, 90 x 50cm, 100 x 60cm and 110 x 60cm), all designed to fit snugly into corners and office nooks.